VeRO: A Harness for Agents to Optimize Agents: Results and Discussion

 \textbf{Prompt modifications dominate.} The coding agent configurations we tested attempt prompt changes over 50\% of the time in all phases beyond the first, consistently across configurations and tasks.
 However, we do see that coding agents have the ability to increase their focus on other features, such as tools, when the task demands it (as shown for GAIA in Figure \ref{fig:tag_prob_by_task} in Appendix \ref{appendix:semIntrp}).

-\textbf{Scaffold biases influence diversity of change types.} The diversity of changes, as measured by entropy of the tag distribution within each phase, made by the \textit{Orchestrator} variant is almost always larger than that of the other two.
-As expected, the \textit{Resources Only} has extremely low entropy across phases due to its constraints.
+\textbf{Optimizer variants influence diversity of change types.} The diversity of changes, as measured by entropy of the tag distribution within each phase, made by the \textit{Orchestrator} variant is almost always larger than that of the other two.
+As expected, the \textit{Resources Only} variant has extremely low entropy across phases due to its constraints.

 \textbf{Entropy of changes decreases over phases.} Across all three variants, diversity drops sharply after the first phase, suggesting that coding agents often revert to prompt changes when their more ambitious modifications fail to yield gains.
 This decline is less pronounced for the \textit{Orchestrator} variant.
-Figure \ref{fig:entropy_by_phase_scaffold_model} in Appendix \ref{appendix:exampleTraj} plots entropy across phases for all five benchmarks, further illustrating this trend.
+Figure \ref{fig:entropy_by_phase_scaffold_model} in Appendix \ref{appendix:semIntrp} plots entropy across phases for all five benchmarks, further illustrating this trend.